jeet8200/CDN-SNI-Scanner-PLUS-for-V2Ray-xray/README.md

 ## Features
 # tested and its do the job under heavy fire   90%
-#            update the cdn ips always based on ur location
+#         make sure the cdn iplists are up to date for better resutlts
 Features

   -  Single Domain & Batch Scanning: Scan one domain or a list of domains for valid CDN IP/SNI pairs.